The Method of Strained Coordinates for Vibrations with Weak Unilateral Springs: Several degrees of freedom

-but also the derivative of the solution with respect to $X_0, T$. \paragraph{Numerical results} These results are obtained by solving the differential equation with a step by step numerical approximation of the routine $ode$ of Scilab without prescribing the algorithm.
+This algorithm may be improved by using not only the solution associated to the previous value of $\eps$ to solve $ \mathcal{F}(\eps,X_0,X_1,T)=0 $ but also the derivative of the solution with respect to $X_0,X_1, T$. \paragraph{Numerical results} These results are obtained by solving the differential equation with a step by step numerical approximation of the routine $ode$ of Scilab without prescribing the algorithm.
 As we are looking for a periodic solution, this numerical approximation may be certainly improved in precision and computing time by using an harmonic balance algorithm.
-In figure \ref{fig:opt-ener0_12}, \ref{fig:opt-ener0_2}, the same example with 5 degrees of freedom and energy equal $0.123$ and $0.201$ are displayed.
+In figure \ref{fig:opt-ener0_12}, the same example with 5 degrees of freedom and energy equal $0.123$ is displayed.

-On the left of figure \ref{fig:opt-ener0_12} we find the decimal logarithm of the absolute value of the Fourier transform of the solution; the Fourier transform is computed with the fast fourier transform with the routine $fft$ of Scilab; we notice the frequency zero due to the non symmetry of the solution and multiples of the basic frequency; no other frequency appears; on the right the five components are plotted with respect to time; we still notice the non symmetry.
+On the left of figure \ref{fig:opt-ener0_12} we find the decimal logarithm of the absolute value of the Fourier transform of the solution; the Fourier transform is computed with the fast Fourier transform with the routine $fft$ of Scilab; we notice the frequency zero due to the non symmetry of the solution and multiples of the basic frequency; no other frequency appears; on the right the five components are plotted with respect to time; we still notice the non symmetry.

-On the left of figure \ref{fig:opt-ener0_2} we find the solution in the configuration space and on the right the five components are plotted with respect to time; we still notice the non symmetry.

 In figure \ref{fig:opt20d-ener0_12} we find results with 20 degrees of freedom, $\eps=0.272$ and energy of $0.129$; the NNM is computed by starting with an eigenvector associated to the largest eigenvalue .
 We see on the left in the configuration space that the components are in phase and on the right, the Fourier transform shows zero frequencies and multiple of the basic frequency.